zakthabet/css-position-it-right-solved/README.md

 ## Standard requirements

-- [ ] Fork the project to your github account
+- [x] Fork the project to your github account
-- [ ] Clone the project to your computer
+- [x] Clone the project to your computer
-- [ ] Open the project in VSCode with `code <cloned_repo_folder_name>`
+- [x] Open the project in VSCode with `code <cloned_repo_folder_name>`
-- [ ] This Assignment is NOT tested.
+- [x] This Assignment is NOT tested.
 You can use all the desired creativity!
-- [ ] All the tasks of the "Specific requirements" section MUST be solved
+- [x] All the tasks of the "Specific requirements" section MUST be solved
-- [ ] The project's file/folder structure should NOT be edited!
+- [x] The project's file/folder structure should NOT be edited!
-- [ ] The index.html file should NOT be edited!
+- [x] The index.html file should NOT be edited!
 The only acceptable change are additional classes added to elements.
-- [ ] VSCode IDE MUST have 0 problems listed
+- [x] VSCode IDE MUST have 0 problems listed
-- [ ] The code of the index.html and styles.css should pass the W3C validation (Feel free to use either the "w3c web validator" VSCode extension or the "Online w3c Markup Validation Service")
+- [x] The code of the index.html and styles.css should pass the W3C validation (Feel free to use either the "w3c web validator" VSCode extension or the "Online w3c Markup Validation Service")
-- [ ] The code MUST be formatted with Prettier.
+- [x] The code MUST be formatted with Prettier.
-- [ ] Push the changes to the Github repo, when finished.
+- [x] Push the changes to the Github repo, when finished.
-- [ ] Submit a .txt file with the Github repo url.
+- [x] Submit a .txt file with the Github repo url.

 ## Specific requirements

 `For the Robot Face exercise:`

-- [ ] Visit the [The shapes of CSS](https://css-tricks.com/the-shapes-of-css/) article for some shapes inspiration.
+- [x] Visit the [The shapes of CSS](https://css-tricks.com/the-shapes-of-css/) article for some shapes inspiration.
-- [ ] Edit the following files to solve that part of the assignment:
+- [x] Edit the following files to solve that part of the assignment:
-  - [ ] html: `/pages/fancy-robot.html`
+  - [x] html: `/pages/fancy-robot.html`
-  - [ ] css: `/css/fancy-robot.css`
+  - [x] css: `/css/fancy-robot.css`
-- [ ] The container for the robot face (face shape) should be positioned/aligned following the rules:
+- [x] The container for the robot face (face shape) should be positioned/aligned following the rules:
-  - [ ] It should be horizontally centered to the viewport width and height.
+  - [x] It should be horizontally centered to the viewport width and height.
-  - [ ] The container should not overlap the header section.
+  - [x] The container should not overlap the header section.
-- [ ] Style the shape of the robot face to follow the requirements:
+- [ x] Style the shape of the robot face to follow the requirements:
-  - [ ] Should be a simple shape (square, circle, oval).
+  - [x] Should be a simple shape (square, circle, oval).
-  - [ ] Should have a border of any style, color and width.
+  - [x] Should have a border of any style, color and width.
-  - [ ] The face parts should NOT touch the border in their static positions.
+  - [x] The face parts should NOT touch the border in their static positions.
-  - [ ] The corners of the face shape should NOT be a straight (right) angle.
+  - [x] The corners of the face shape should NOT be a straight (right) angle.
-- [ ] Create unique random shapes for the following internal elements of the face:
+- [x] Create unique random shapes for the following internal elements of the face:
-  - [ ] Left eye
+  - [x] Left eye
-  - [ ] Right eye
+  - [x] Right eye
-  - [ ] Nose
+  - [x] Nose
-  - [ ] Mouth
+  - [x] Mouth
-  - [ ] Teeth/tooth
+  - [x] Teeth/tooth
   - [ ] **!!!Optional** Add any other part you want.
 - [ ] Create unique random shapes for the following external elements of the face:
   - [ ] Hair style